epics-modules/Dante/docs/source/index.rst

      - waveform
      - DanteTraceData
      - Waveform record containing the ADC trace data.
 32-bit integer data type.
-   * - TraceTimeArray
-     - waveform
-     - DanteTraceTimeArray
-     - Waveform record containing the time values for each point in TraceData.
-64-bit float data type.
-   * - TraceTime, TraceTime_RBV
-     - ao, ai
-     - DanteTraceTime
-     - Time per sample of the ADC trace data in microseconds.
-Allowed range is 0.016 to 0.512.
-   * - TraceLength, TraceLength_RBV
-     - longout, longin
-     - DanteTraceLength
-     - The number of samples to read in the ADC trace.
-This must be a multiple of 16384, and will be limited by the NELM field of the TraceData and TraceTimeArray waveform records.
-   * - TraceTriggerLevel, TraceTriggerLevel_RBV
-     - longout, longin
-     - DanteTraceTriggerLevel
-     - The trigger level in ADC units (0 to 65535).
-   * - TraceTriggerRising, TraceTriggerRising_RBV
-     - bo, bi
-     - DanteTraceTriggerRising
-     - Trigger the ADC trace as it rises through TraceTriggerLevel.
-Choices are "No" (0) and "Yes" (1).
-   * - TraceTriggerFalling, TraceTriggerFalling_RBV
-     - bo, bi
-     - DanteTraceTriggerFaling
-     - Trigger the ADC trace as it fals through TraceTriggerLevel.
-Choices are "No" (0) and "Yes" (1).
-   * - TraceTriggerInstant, TraceTriggerInstant_RBV
-     - bo, bi
-     - DanteTraceTriggerInstant
-     - Trigger the ADC trace even if a rising or falling trigger is not detected.
-Choices are "No" (0) and "Yes" (1).
-   * - TraceTriggerWait, TraceTriggerWait_RBV
-     - ao, ai
-     - DanteTraceTriggerWait
-     - The delay time after the trigger condition is satisfied before beginning the ADC trace.

 The following is the MEDM screen danteTrace.adl displaying the ADC trace.
 One reset is visible on this trace.
 This happens to be from a Ge detector with a very long (350 microsecond) reset time.